You’ve probably heard of “the 1%.” They’re the absurdly wealthy who have more wealth than the remaining 99% (based on

 So many questions!

-Fortunately for us, we have a couple of data sources for this type of information.
+Fortunately for us, we have two reputable data sources for this type of information:

-Next, the U.S. Census Bureau collects this information too.
-The latest is the 2016 Current Population Survey (CPS) and we're looking at the Annual Social and Economic Supplement (ASEC).
 Whereas the SSA collects actual wage data, the Census Bureau conducts surveys and estimates values.
-Another difference is that the SSA collects individual wage information and the Census is estimating household income.
+Another big difference is that the SSA collects individual wage information and the Census estimates household income, so it is not accurate to compare them with one another.

 (We used U.S. Census data when looking at average net worth of Americans)

-We're going to look at the Social Security Administration data first and then the U.S. Census Bureau's estimates.
+We’re going to look at the Social Security Administration data first (since it’s based on actual data) and then the U.S. Census Bureau’s estimates (since it’s based on surveys).

 Average Wage Index (SSA)

 First, a definition – the national average wage index is calculated using compensation that’s subject to Federal income taxes as reported on W-2 Forms.
 This includes wages, tips, etc.

 It doesn’t capture a household’s entire income throughout the year.
 This is strictly a measure of how much they earn from day jobs.

 For example, dividends and capital gains aren’t included because they’re not wages.
 There’s also a little complexity involved with deferred compensation plans but for the purposes of our discussion, this level of specificity isn’t necessary.